 Surrounded in an environment that is steeped in acceptance, rich with therapy, and profound in loving encouragement, every child has a beautiful opportunity to become aware of their dreams and to make those dreams come true.

-Bay Cliff provides a 7 week summer camp for children, ages 3–17 who demonstrate proven need for therapy services (habilitation or rehabilitation) to address a physical disability/impairment and can be successful in our setting.
-Historically Bay Cliff has served only children from the Upper Peninsula and these children from rural areas are still the primary recipients of our services.
-However Children from the lower peninsula and beyond are also welcome.
-Bay Cliff campers reside at camp for seven weeks to participate in an intensive therapy program that provides: physical therapy, occupational therapy, speech-language therapy, instruction for the visually impaired, instruction for the hearing impaired, recreation therapy and music therapy services.
+Bay Cliff provides a full-residential summer camp for children, ages 3–17, who demonstrate proven need for therapy services (habilitation or rehabilitation) to address a physical disability/impairment and can be successful in our setting.
+Bay Cliff campers reside at camp for seven weeks (49 days in a row, without going home on the weekends) to participate in an intensive therapy program that provides: physical therapy, occupational therapy, speech-language therapy, instruction for the visually impaired, instruction for the deaf and hard of hearing, recreation therapy, and music therapy services.
 Campers are given fun-filled camping experiences as well, as they work on their therapy goals.

 We have created an eligibility guidelines sheet to help understand what abilities and behaviors are necessary for the success of campers in each of our 5 Units.